WheteThunger/SpawnModularCar/README.md

 - `/mycar list` -- List your saved module configuration presets.
 - `/mycar save <name>` -- Save your car's current module configuration under the specified preset name.
 - `/mycar update <name>` -- Overwrite an existing preset with your car's current module configuration.
 - `/mycar load <name>` -- Load the specified preset (partial name matching supported) onto your existing car, replacing any modules that don't match the preset.
 This also fixes the car according to the same rules as `/mycar fix`.
 Note: A lock will be removed if the preset has no seating modules.
 Loading a preset is not allowed if your current car is occupied or if it has a different number of sockets than the preset.
-Additionally, if an engine module is replaced with a different module, any parts in that engine of higher quality than you are allowed by your `spawnmodularcar.engineparts.*` permissions will be dropped to the ground.
+Additionally, if an engine module is replaced with a different module, any components in that engine of higher quality than you are allowed by your `spawnmodularcar.engineparts.*` permissions will be dropped to the ground.
 - `/mycar rename <name> <new name>` -- Renames a preset.
 - `/mycar delete <name>` -- Delete the specified preset.